 Mayo Miwa Vice President

-Mayo Yamaguchi majored in Noh theater at Tokyo University of the Arts, trained at Kanze School in Japan.
+Mayo Miwa majored in Noh theater at Tokyo University of the Arts, trained at Kanze School in Japan.
 Since moving to New York she has been collaborating with artists from different media to develop the art of Noh in contemporary forms and to explore the physicality of traditional Noh theater.
 Since she joined Noh Society she has been actively facilitating Noh educational programs by Noh and Kyogen actors from Japan.

 Kaoru Yanase Vice President